bespoyasov/scroller/README.md

 ## Click on element and callback

-With manually init you can use callback on click on element.
-Function gets one argument — child node of scroller, inside of which click happened.
+With manually init you can use a callback on click on an element.
+The argument of function is a child node, where click happened.

-E.g. for print index of element:
+E.g. for print index of an element:

 ```html
 <script type="text/javascript">